Install with Docker

 Once installed, head to http://localhost:8085/ to see FeatureHub Admin Console in action

-Setup A/B testing and experiment with gradual percentage rollout and user attribute targeting
+Test your deployments gradually with percentage rollout and user attribute (segments) targeting

-"Smart Lock", "Environment promotion order" and other useful functions to support Agile and DevOps teams
+"Smart Lock", "Environment deployment order" and other useful functions to support Agile and DevOps teams

 open source & FREE